Hire Employees in Germany with an Employer of Record

 Employment Contracts

-Employee Rights & Benefits
+Employee Rights and Benefits in Germany

-• Working Hours: Employees generally work 8 hours a day and 40 hours a week.
+- Working Hours: Employees generally work 8 hours a day and 40 hours a week.
 Overtime is compensated accordingly.

-• Vacation Days: German law provides for a minimum of 20 paid vacation days per year.
+- Vacation Days: German law provides for a minimum of 20 paid vacation days per year.

-• Maternity/Paternity Leaves: Expectant parents can avail of maternity and paternity leaves, with mothers typically entitled to 14 weeks of maternity leave.
+- Maternity/Paternity Leaves: Expectant parents can avail of maternity and paternity leaves, with mothers typically entitled to 14 weeks of maternity leave.

-• Holiday and Christmas Bonuses: In Germany, it’s a common practice for employees to receive additional compensation in the form of holiday and Christmas bonuses.
+- Holiday and Christmas Bonuses: In Germany, it’s a common practice for employees to receive additional compensation in the form of holiday and Christmas bonuses.
 These bonuses are typically stipulated in collective bargaining agreements or individual employment contracts.

-• Termination Rules: German labor law governs the termination process, outlining notice periods and severance pay.
+- Termination Rules: German labor law governs the termination process, outlining notice periods and severance pay.

-3. Cultural Nuances and Work Ethic
+3. Cultural Nuances and Work Ethic in Germany

 Punctuality: Germans value punctuality.
 Late arrivals can be seen as disrespectful.